 - If you suffer a data breach and hadn't adequately secured the data, individuals can sue you in civil court.
 If they win, the court can order you to pay damages of between $100 and $750 per consumer without the consumer having to prove actual financial damage.
 The court can order you to pay the actual financial damages for a consumer if they exceed $750.

-Eligibility will change as follows:
+Eligibility changed as follows:

 - The $25 million annual revenue threshold remains the same.